-BRAKES
+1. BRAKES

-- 1) Air pressure gauge(s) are not working. - 2) The air compressor governor cutout pressure is too low (below 100 psi). - 3) The air compressor governor cutout pressure is too high (above 130 psi). - 4) Park brake doesn't hold or functions improperly. - 5) Pressure leaks more than 2 psi per minute (brakes not applied). - 6) Pressure leaks more than 3 psi per minute (with service brake applied). - 7) Low air warning light is inoperative. - 8) Low air warning buzzer is inoperative. - 9) Buzzer or light fails to operate by 60 psi or continues to operate above 70 psi. - 10) Any leaks are found in the brake or hydraulic system. - 11) Warning light fails to operate. - 12) Brake pedal (reserve) is less than one inch from floor. - 13) There is any brake pedal fade (falling away) after initial firm application. - 14) Rubber cover pad is missing or severely worn. - 15) Emergency brake control assembly is hard to operate. - 16) Emergency brake control assembly doesn't latch and release properly. - 17) Evidence of fresh oil is found on the brake linings, drums or rotors. - 18) Any brake hose or connection is leaking fluid or air pressure. - 19) Any brake hose is kinked, collapsed or bulging. - 20) Any brake hose has damaged plies, cords or is damaged below outer covering. - 21) If brake line is crimped or damaged significantly and restricting air pressure or hydraulic fluid. - 22) Brake line or connection is leaking air pressure or hydraulic fluid. - 23) Brake chamber-mounting bracket is cracked, bent or broken. - 24) If either brake chamber is not of the original size. - 25) If size of chambers is not matched left and right (both sides must be the same size). - 26) If non-manufactured holes are found in the spring brake housing. - 27) Any portion of the slack adjuster or S-cam is missing, broken, cracked, or badly worn. - 28) S-cam snap ring is missing. - 29) Slack adjuster has a frozen or stripped worm gear or ratchet assembly. - 30) Any portion of the pushrod assembly (locknut, pushrod, clevis and pin, or cotter pin) is loose, missing or damaged. - 31) Non-OEM clevis installed (welded vs non-welded). - 32) Any automatic slack adjuster arm or mechanism is damaged or loose. - 33) Brake lining is broken, cracked, or loose on shoe. - 34) Brake shoe platform or webbing is cracked/damaged. - 35) There is any loose, damaged, or missing foundation brake hardware within the drum. - 36) Brake shoe friction surface is contaminated with oil, grease, or brake fluid. - 37) Brake lining with a thickness less than 3/16 inch on a continuous lining or 1/4" for a shoe with two pads.
-(IF EQUIPPED WITH DISC STYLE BRAKES, MINIMUM IS 1/8"). - 38) There is any grease, oil or brake fluid on the inside of the drum.
+- 1) Air pressure gauge(s) are not working. - 2) The air compressor governor cutout pressure is too low (below 100 psi). - 3) The air compressor governor cutout pressure is too high (above 130 psi). - 4) Park brake doesn't hold or functions improperly. - 5) Pressure leaks more than 2 psi per minute (brakes not applied). - 6) Pressure leaks more than 3 psi per minute (with service brake applied). - 7) Low air warning light is inoperative. - 8) Low air warning buzzer is inoperative. - 9) Buzzer or light fails to operate by 60 psi or continues to operate above 70 psi. - 10) Any leaks are found in the brake or hydraulic system. - 11) Warning light fails to operate. - 12) Brake pedal (reserve) is less than one inch from floor. - 13) There is any brake pedal fade (falling away) after initial firm application. - 14) Rubber cover pad is missing or severely worn. - 15) Emergency brake control assembly is hard to operate. - 16) Emergency brake control assembly doesn't latch and release properly. - 17) Evidence of fresh oil is found on the brake linings, drums or rotors. - 18) Any brake hose or connection is leaking fluid or air pressure. - 19) Any brake hose is kinked, collapsed or bulging. - 20) Any brake hose has damaged plies, cords or is damaged below outer covering. - 21) If brake line is crimped or damaged significantly and restricting air pressure or hydraulic fluid. - 22) Brake line or connection is leaking air pressure or hydraulic fluid. - 23) Brake line is not of OEM material, size or type. - 24) Brake chamber, brake chamber-mounting bracket or mounting fastener is damaged, loose, cracked, bent or broken. - 25) If either brake chamber is not of the original size. - 26) If size of chambers is not matched left and right (both sides must be the same size). - 27) If non-manufactured holes are found in the spring brake housing. - 28) Any portion of the slack adjuster or S-cam is missing, broken, cracked, or badly worn. - 29) S-cam snap ring is missing. - 30) Slack adjuster has a frozen or stripped worm gear or ratchet assembly. - 31) Any portion of the pushrod assembly (locknut, pushrod, clevis and pin, or cotter pin) is loose, missing or damaged. - 32) Non-OEM clevis installed (welded vs non-welded). - 33) Pushrod on the left and right side are not mounted in identical (same) slack adjuster location hole (same effective slack adjuster length). - 34) Any automatic slack adjuster arm or mechanism is damaged or loose. - 35) Brake lining is broken, cracked, or loose on shoe. - 36) Brake shoe platform or webbing is cracked/damaged. - 37) There is any loose, damaged, or missing foundation brake hardware within the drum. - 38) Brake shoe friction surface is contaminated with oil, grease, or brake fluid.

+- 39) Brake lining with a thickness less than 3/16 inch on a continuous lining or 1/4" for a shoe with two pads.
+(IF EQUIPPED WITH DISC STYLE BRAKES, MINIMUM IS 1/8"). - 40) There is any grease, oil or brake fluid on the inside of the drum.